karellopez/BIDS-Manager/README.md

 All utilities provide `-h/--help` for details.

+The GUI disables automatic high-DPI scaling by default so it looks the same on systems that use display scaling (e.g. 125%).
+To re-enable Qt's auto scaling set the environment variable `QT_AUTO_SCREEN_SCALE_FACTOR=1` before launching.

 ### Recent updates

 - The TSV produced by `dicom-inventory` can now be loaded directly in the GUI and